Benny Moré: Final years

 In the aftermath of the Cuban Revolution, many of Cuba's top musical figures emigrated, but Moré stayed in Cuba, among, as he said, "mi gente" (my people).

 Death

-Moré suffered from alcoholism and died of cirrhosis of the liver in 1963 at age 43.
+Moré suffered from alcoholism and died of cirrhosis in 1963 at the age of 43.
 His funeral was attended by tens of thousands of people.

 Awards and recognition

 Moré has been cited as the greatest singer in Cuban music history by critics and musicians.
 In 1999, Moré was posthumously inducted into the International Latin Music Hall of Fame and the Latin Songwriters Hall of Fame in 2016.
 The Benny Moré Memorial Award was named in honor of the artist and was given to artists who were influential in Latin music.
 On 11 June 2006, Moré was honored with a star on the Walk of Fame at Celia Cruz Park in Union City, New Jersey, a heavily Cuban-American community that has hosted musical presentations and multimedia lectures on the singer.